Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 ISO/IEC 27001

-ISO/IEC 27001 is an international standard for information security management systems (ISMS).
-It provides a systematic approach to managing sensitive company information, ensuring its confidentiality, integrity, and availability.
+ISO/IEC 27001 is an international standard that outlines the requirements for information security management systems (ISMS).
+It provides a comprehensive approach to managing sensitive company information, protecting its confidentiality, integrity, and availability.

 FAIR (Factor Analysis of Information Risk)

-FAIR is a risk analysis framework designed to help organizations understand, analyze, and quantify information security risks in financial terms.
-This framework helps translate complex cyber risks into business language, making it easier for executives to make informed decisions.
+FAIR is a framework designed to help businesses quantify and assess information security risks in financial terms.
+It simplifies complex cybersecurity risks, making them more understandable for business leaders to make informed decisions.

 ISO/IEC 27001